corgrath/abandoned-planemo.js/README.md

 Planemo is basically a [static code analysis tool] written for the [Node.js platform][01].
 Its main goal is to read everything in given directory (and recursively downwards) and checks all the found files (no matter if its its .js, .css, .html or whatever) and check them against a set of rules, configurable by the user.

-The whole idea is that Planemo should help your project to maintain [coding conventions][02], [best practices][03] and other fun rules your software project might have, for any source code or any languge.
+The whole idea is that Planemo should help your project to maintain [coding conventions][02], [best practices][03] and other fun rules your software project might have, for any source code file or languge.

 Currently it has a lot of [available built in plugins to choose from][04], but it also super easy to [write your own plugin][05] and even contribute it back to the project.